In becoming a smarter city

 Pragmatist experiments in Sydney's transport information systems

-The thesis proposes a pragmatist sociology of the Smart City discourse.
-This means the inquiry seeks to understand the Smart City and conceptualise it as it is experienced in practice rather that ideologically, viewing the Smart City as 'in the making' rather than a 'ready-made' concept.
+My thesis proposes a pragmatist sociology of the smart city discourse.
+This means the enquiry seeks to understand the smart city and conceptualise it as it is experienced in practice rather that ideologically, viewing the smart city as continually 'in the making' rather than a 'ready-made' concept.
 This is a novel perspective as the 'smart city' is typically described as a utopian state that can be achieved, rather than an activity.